LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/alternate-code-practice.rst.txt

    fahrenheit = "xyz"

-the compiler throws an error because ``fahrenheit`` is supposed to be a double.
+the compiler throws an error because ``fahrenheit`` is declared to be a double.

 The following error is common for new Java programmers.
 Suppose we forget to include the declaration for ``celsius``.
-What happens if we try to manually compile our program using ``javac TempConverter.java`` on the command line?
+What happens when we try to compile and run our program?

 .. admonition:: Try It

    #.
 Edit your ``TempConverter`` class by removing line 6, which declares the
       variable ``celsius``.
    #.
-Using your terminal, navigate to the parent directory of your
+Click any of the "Run" options in IntelliJ.
+Alternatively, use the
-      ``TempConverter.java`` class and run ``javac TempConverter.java``.
+      terminal to navigate to the parent directory of your ``TempConverter.java`` class and run ``java TempConverter.java``.

 Your terminal will return some errors that resemble these: